Understanding Torque in Strength Training

 • Second-class levers: The load is between the fulcrum and effort (e.g., a calf raise)

-• Third-class levers: The effort is between the load and the fulcrum (e.g., bicep curl, most limb movements)
+• Third-class levers: The effort is between the load and the fulcrum (e.g., biceps curl, most limb movements)

 Section 2: Practical Applications in Strength Training